-The Fawcett Years: 1940-1954, Parts 1-3 The Lost Years: 1954-1973, Parts 1-3 The SHAZAM Years: 1973-1987, Parts 1-3 The New Beginning Years: 1987-2005 The Modern Years: 2005-Present, Part 1 In the penultimate installment of our epic tribute to Captain Marvel’s 70th anniversary, we look at two of the most recent takes on the Big Red Cheese, with recollections from Jeff Smith and Mike Kunkel! www.j-k-lee.com), artist of the acclaimed Return of the Dapper Men with Jim McCann from Archaia.
+The Fawcett Years: 1940-1954, Parts 1-3 The Lost Years: 1954-1973, Parts 1-3 The SHAZAM Years: 1973-1987, Parts 1-3 The New Beginning Years: 1987-2005 The Modern Years: 2005-Present, Part 1 In the penultimate installment of our epic tribute to Captain Marvel’s 70th anniversary, we look at two of the most recent takes on the Big Red Cheese, with recollections from Jeff Smith and Mike Kunkel!
+Today’s piece of all-new art is brought to you by Janet K. Lee (www.j-k-lee.com), artist of the acclaimed Return of the Dapper Men with Jim McCann from Archaia.
 Her next book will be an adaptation of Jane Austen’s Emma from Marvel Comics next year.
 It looks like her Captain Marvel soiled his cape!
 Oh no!
 Click on the thumbnail to see the full version with all the dirt.
 Thanks Janet!

 And now, get ready for…